 Using the hunt-and-peck method is NOT effective prospecting.
 For one, you can never get into a rhythm that way.
 (Try this experiment: Pick a sales day, have 30 prospects ready to be called before the workday starts, and make your sales calls.
 Now compare that to your typical day of looking for a lead, calling it, looking for another one, etc., and seeing which day made you more productive).
 And two, while you are between calls hunting and pecking, searching for whom to call next, your competition is already conversing with the prospects you are looking for.

 The long and short of it is this: You want to ensure you are as efficient as possible in constantly attracting new prospects and growing your list.
 If you are researching for prospects to call during calling hours, you are going to have a hard time hitting quota.
 So the more creative you can get to drive as many new prospects to your lead list without eating up your calling time, the better your chances are of making more sales.

 Here are three ways to use LinkedIn to help you do that.

 Three Ways to Build Your B2B Sales Prospecting List with LinkedIn

 First: Build your LinkedIn connections

-For example Your vertical may be “dental offices” and the titles of past clients that had decision-making power were the actual dentist (owner), a business partner, and sometimes (but not always) the office manager.
-By doing a “filter search” in LinkedIn, you can search for those that match your criteria and then send a connection request.
+For example, your vertical may be “dental offices,” and the titles of past clients that had decision-making power were the actual dentist (owner), a business partner, and sometimes (but not always) the office manager.
+By doing a “filter search” on LinkedIn, you can search for those that match your criteria and then send a connection request.

 Now two things real quick…